bloomberg/bde-tools/README.md

 The bde\_runtest.py tool exercises a test driver by running all of its cases.

+#Other Tools

 Several other tools are available in the 'contrib' area:

 ##BDEDOX